AMWA BCP-008-02: NMOS Sender Status

 property whenever it changes, using null

 if a synchronization source cannot be discovered.
-Devices which are not using external synchronization MUST populate this property with internal
+Devices which are not intending to use external synchronization MUST populate this property with internal

 or their own id if they themselves are the synchronization source (e.g. the device is a grandmaster).